-Level II fieldwork is designed to provide students with more in-depth clinical experiences (e.g., co-leading groups, conducting psychosocial intakes, writing treatment plans, and possibly following individual cases depending on the particular site).
+Fieldwork is designed to provide students with in-depth clinical experiences (e.g. co-leading groups, conducting psychosocial intakes, writing treatment plans, and possibly following individual cases depending on the particular site).

 New School CMHSAC students participating in fieldwork through the CMHSAC program are supervised by on-site clinical and research supervisors as well as by CMHSAC Faculty.
-On site supervision may be provided by Certified Alcoholism and Substance Abuse Counselors, Social Workers, Psychologists, and/or psychiatrists, depending on the nature of the fieldwork placement and the students activities.
+On site supervision may be provided by any Qualified Health Professional (e.g., Certified Alcoholism and Substance Abuse Counselors, Social Workers, Psychologists, and/or psychiatrists), depending on the nature of the fieldwork placement and the students activities.
 CMHSAC Faculty will also provide group/individual supervision or consultation to fieldwork students.
 This supervision will take place at The New School for Social Research.
-The primary contact in this regard is CMHSAC Program Assistant Director Dr. Jenifer Talley, email@example.com.
+The primary contact in this regard is CMHSAC Program Assistant Director, Dr. Jenifer Talley.

 Evaluations: In addition to ongoing feedback provided during regularly scheduled supervision, fieldwork supervisors will formally evaluate students (see CMHSAC Handbook for evaluation form) at the end of their placements.
 This evaluation form will be returned to the CMHSAC assistant director once completed.
 Students are also encouraged to stay in regular contact with CMHSAC Faculty regarding their fieldwork experiences.